 Use this option to customize which of the 16 tracks, 2 effects (Delay, Chorus), and inputs that will send audio to the effects.
-Use [UP]/[DOWN] to switch between the setup pages.
+Press [YES] then use [UP]/[DOWN] to switch between the setup pages.
 Use the [TRIG] keys to activate/deactivate the tracks, effects, and inputs that can send to FX.
 Green keys signal send to FX.
 Unlit keys signal do not send to main.